ACCESS-NRI/access-hive.org.au/README.md

 [![github-contributors](https://img.shields.io/github/contributors/ACCESS-Hive/access-hive.github.io?color=blue&style=plastic)][github-repo]
 [![forum-users](https://img.shields.io/discourse/users?color=blue&label=forum&server=https%3A%2F%2Fforum.access-hive.org.au&style=plastic)][forum]

-Documentation hub for the Earth System models, ACCESS, and their community.

-This repository uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build the website which accessible at this URL:<br>
+This repository is the implementation of the ACCESS-Hive website accessible at the following URL:<br>
 https://access-hive.org.au/

+ACCESS-Hive is the documentation hub for the Earth System models, ACCESS, and their community.

 # How to Contribute
-If you wish to add documentation to the ACCESS-Hive website see the [contribution guide](https://access-hive.org.au/about/contribute/) for instructions.
+If you wish to add documentation to the ACCESS-Hive website check the [contribution guide](https://access-hive.org.au/about/contribute/) for instructions.

 ## Styling guidelines for developers
+The ACCESS-Hive website is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+For detailed information on markdown syntax and different features, please refer to [mkdocs-material documentation](https://squidfunk.github.io/mkdocs-material/reference/).

+For a detailed guide on Mk
-Please follow the guidelines below so as to make the Hive consistent among the pages contributed by different people.
+Please follow the guidelines below to make the Hive consistent among all the pages contributed by different people.

 - Always prefer Markdown syntax to HTML when possible;
 - Titles/subtitles should NOT include: code lines/blocks, bold (titles are usually already bold), italic, links;